dellis7/GatorSecurityFall2023/README.md

 To start the frontend run, open a second terminal in the `senior_project_dea-main` directory and run `npm start`.

-Note: If PWD is 'senior_project_dea-main', 'npm run dev' will automatically run the server and front end concurrently without the need for a second console *EXTREMELY IMPORTANT FOR HOSTING*
+Note: If PWD is `senior_project_dea-main`, `npm run dev` will automatically run the server and front end concurrently without the need for a second console *EXTREMELY IMPORTANT FOR HOSTING*

 # About the Included Database
 A database dump with an existing admin user and questions is included with distributions of this project.
 To see how to import this database dump, refer to `MongoDB Setup.pdf` in the Resources folder found in the root folder of this repository.
 The `Gator_Security_DB_Dump.zip` referred to in this document can be found in the same Resources folder.